sanad2suave/Datathon-Sheridan/README.md

-# CIVshield Mobile App 🛡️
+# BeaconMaps Mobile App 🛡️

 A mobile security and safety application built with React Native (Expo) that provides real-time safety assistance, danger zone mapping, and AI-powered safety guidance using Google Gemini.

 ## 📱 Project Overview

-CIVshield is a comprehensive safety application designed to help civilians navigate dangerous situations by providing:
+BeaconMaps is a comprehensive safety application designed to help civilians navigate dangerous situations by providing:
 - **AI-powered safety assistant** using Google Gemini
 - **Real-time danger zone mapping** with Google Maps
 - **Offline safety manual** for critical situations